Get all the details on our 2022 milestones and the world-changing plans we have for the future. Learn More

 Dryness (such as dry skin during the winter), which reduces skin plumpness and can make lines look deeper.

-It’s not surprising that there are so many misbeliefs about how wrinkles form and how to effectively tackle them, considering that many people (especially adult women) go to great lengths to help keep them from being noticeable.
+It’s not surprising that there are so many misbeliefs about how wrinkles and fine lines form and how to effectively tackle them, considering that many people (especially adult women) go to great lengths to help keep them from being noticeable.

-While repeated facial expressions can contribute to wrinkles forming, it would be impossible (and unattractive!) to stop your face from moving.
+While repeated facial expressions can contribute to forehead wrinkles and crow's feet forming, it would be impossible (and unattractive!) to stop your face from moving.
 Showing facial expressions is a key part of communication and connecting with others, so you definitely don’t want to avoid smiling in an attempt to look better.

 Genetics can play a part in the appearance and health of your skin, but even more important is how you protect your skin from damage, such as sun burns, pollution, dehydration, and more.